 We started with unhurried and unhassled shopping along Third Avenue in downtown Sturgeon Bay.
-My wife found just the right Christmas collectible at Sherry’s Hallmark store, and we bought a Fair Trade woven scarf at Small World Market.
+My wife found just the right Christmas collectible at Sherry’s Hallmark store.
 For one of our grandsons, we picked up a balloon game at Dancing Bear Shop.
-Gracious golden retrievers greeted us at the Stove Dog Bakery.
+Gracious golden retrievers greeted us at the Door County Dog Store.

 From there, we could have chosen from a host of other activities.
-Imagine a romantic carriage ride through the streets of Sturgeon Bay with Carriages of Door County.
-The carriages, with protective windows and plenty of blankets, keep passengers cozy as they take an exhilarating ride past snow-covered Victorian homes, the quiet waterfront, and Christmas decorations and lights.
 Other possibilities ranged from a performance of “Winter Tales” at the Third Avenue Playhouse, to the arrival of Santa by boat at the Door County Maritime Museum.

 My wife and I have warm memories of our visit to Sturgeon Bay.
 It’s good to know that the old-fashioned delights of the holiday season still exist in Door County.